-Construction of the Hudson's Hope shoreline protection, including riprap placement in the Peace River continued through 2021.
+Construction of the Hudson's Hope shoreline protection, including riprap placement in the Peace River was completed in 2022.
 Riprap will provide cover habitat for fish species such as rainbow trout, and a diversity of habitat relative to the predominantly sandy shoreline in these areas of the Site C reservoir.